SierraSoftworks/tailscale-udm/README.md

    # Install the latest version of Tailscale UDM
    curl -sSLq https://raw.github.com/SierraSoftworks/tailscale-udm/main/install.sh | sh
    ```
+3. Start Tailscale using `/mnt/data/tailscale/tailscale up`.
-3. Follow the on-screen steps to configure `tailscale` and connect it to your network.
+4. Follow the on-screen steps to configure `tailscale` and connect it to your network.
-4. Confirm that Tailscale is working by running `/mnt/data/tailscale/tailscale status`
+5. Confirm that Tailscale is working by running `/mnt/data/tailscale/tailscale status`

 ### Management
 #### Configuring Tailscale